joshraphael/retroachievements/Guides/SOS/guide.md

 ![an image of a man grabbing the edge of a platform](images/ledge-hang.png)

-Angled walls and platforms are climbable.
+Angled walls and platforms are also climbable.

 ![an image of a man climbing a tilted wall](images/wall-climb.png)